-“CONGRATULATIONS,” CHINELO SAYS ON YOUR return.
+“CONGRATULATIONS,” CHINELO SAYS ON your return.
 The bulb light is flickering, your shadow darkening a large portion of the wall.
 The TV is on.
 “Triple congratulations, actually,” she adds.
 You have been nominated at the BETs and the MTV EMAs.
 Best African Act, both.
-“Thank you,” you say, smiling.
+“Thank you,” you smile.
 You gesture at him.
 “Kee ka o mere?”

 You nod slowly.
 She doesn’t sound like she believes the doctor.
 False hope is the last thing anybody needs now.

 She turns up the TV volume.
 “In case you haven’t noticed.”